leejet/stable-diffusion.cpp/examples/cli/README.md

   --type                                   weight type (examples: f32, f16, q4_0, q4_1, q5_0, q5_1, q8_0, q2_K, q3_K, q4_K).
 If not specified, the default is the
-                                           type of the weight file --rng                                    RNG, one of [std_default, cuda, cpu], default: cuda(sd-webui), cpu(comfyui) -s, --seed                               RNG seed (default: 42, use random seed for < 0) --sampling-method                        sampling method, one of [euler, euler_a, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm, ddim_trailing,
-                                           tcd] (default: euler for Flux/SD3/Wan, euler_a otherwise)
+                                           type of the weight file --rng                                    RNG, one of [std_default, cuda, cpu], default: cuda(sd-webui), cpu(comfyui) --sampler-rng                            sampler RNG, one of [std_default, cuda, cpu].
+If not specified, use --rng -s, --seed                               RNG seed (default: 42, use random seed for < 0) --sampling-method                        sampling method, one of [euler, euler_a, heun, dpm2, dpm++2s_a, dpm++2m, dpm++2mv2, ipndm, ipndm_v, lcm, ddim_trailing, tcd] (default: euler for Flux/SD3/Wan, euler_a otherwise)